xanderdunn/BlueSteel/README.md

 You might've noticed above that we called .toAvro() on Int64 and String values.
 We didn't have to define these ourselves because BlueSteel provides AvroValueConvertible extensions for Swift primitives.

-So that just about covers very quick introduction to BlueSteel.
+So that just about covers a very quick introduction to BlueSteel.
 Please note that BlueSteel is still very early in development and may change significantly.

 ## Copyright & License